Nomifactory/Guides/guides/PowerGeneration.md

  ![Neeve on plasma](files/PowerGen/Neeve_on_plasma.PNG)

- **Nuclearcraft** is **not** a powergen method in Omnifactory, at all.
+ **Nuclearcraft** is **not** a powergen method in Nomifactory, at all.
 A lot of players don't even bother collecting the RF the reactors generate with how low-power they are by the time they are obtainable, voiding it instead.